describo/describo.github.io/src/docs/guide/assistant-supported-discovery.md

 of that file.
 If more than one file is selected, you can create a new relationship and edit that description; or, use an existing relationship that is associated to the selected files.

-In this way, you can interact with the assistant and capture the information as it suits you.
+In this way, you can interact with the Assistant and capture the information as it suits you.

 <div class="flex flex-col space-y-1 lg:flex-row lg:space-x-1">
     <ImageComponent src="/images/guide-discover/discover2.webp"></ImageComponent>